catisf/credit-risk-classification/README.md

 - Logistic regression - resampled data:
   - Balanced accuracy score: resampling the data increased the model's balanced accuracy score to 1, its maximum possible value.
   - Precision: the model's precision was unaltered when using resampled data: its ability to correctly predict healthy loans remained at 100%, and it still correctly predicted high-risk loans 87% of times.
-  - Recall: the model's recall remained at 100% for healthy loans, but increased from 89% to 100% for high-risk loans, meaning that - using the resampled data - the model could now identify 100% of all high-risk loans.
+  - Recall: the model's recall remained at 100% for healthy loans, but increased from 89% to 100% for high-risk loans, meaning that - using the resampled data - the model can now identify 100% of all high-risk loans.

 ## Summary
 Both logistic regression models perform remarkably well.
 I would, however recommend the use of the second model (over-sampling model).
 The reasoning for it being: